The Cornwall We Want

 Local Life

-by A_Sm, over 4 years agoI would like to be able to shop and work locally and not go in the car as much, and return to the plastic free aspirations that we were working towards.
+by A_Sm, almost 6 years agoI would like to be able to shop and work locally and not go in the car as much, and return to the plastic free aspirations that we were working towards.

 My greatest fear is increasing inequality, funding cuts to the arts, and increasingly unaffordable housing (as a result of reduced borrowing the increased flexibility in working arrangements meaning more people relocating).